THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 I recommend concentrating on one at a time and experimenting with what works until you find something that does.
 You can then plan and automate as much of it as you can before moving on to something else.

-Something that works very well on Twitter, Instagram, Facebook, Google+ and probably many others is posting questions.
+Something that works very well on Twitter, Instagram, Facebook and probably many others is posting questions.
 Ask your audience about themselves, what they like, dislike etc and it usually helps to get a lot more interaction.

 What doesn’t work very well is dropping links to your own blog posts and that is it.

 Here are some good suggestions of where to start with some of the main social media.
 Note that these are about getting something up and minimising time.
 To grow an account, you are going to need to spend time interacting.

 - Make a pin for every post.
 Join relevant group boards and schedule your pins to these boards using Tailwind.
 You can read more about my Pinterest strategy here.

-- Use PostCron to schedule Instagram photos.
+- Use SmarterQueue to schedule Instagram photos.
 Use relevant hash tags and include questions where you can.
 I like to schedule one a day.

 - Cross post any videos you make for blog posts on YouTube.